-The RYA Competent Crew practical course is an excellent introduction for beginners.
+The RYA Competent Crew course in Southampton is an excellent practical introduction for beginners.
 It is the perfect starting point if you have done little or no sailing before, or have spent a week or two sailing with friends in the UK or abroad.

-The Competent Crew Course is 5 days long and will teach you everything you need to know to become a useful crew member, including personal safety, seamanship and helmsmanship.
+The Competent Crew Course in the Solent leaves from Southampton and is 5 days long and will teach you everything you need to know to become a useful crew member, including personal safety, seamanship and helmsmanship.

 This course is ideal if you have done little or no sailing before.
 You will become a useful crew member and an asset to anyone you go sailing with.
 Sleeping and eating on board (apart from perhaps the odd evening meal out in a pub or restaurant if you choose!) you will learn lots about sailing, life on board and how fun it is.
 You will stay at a different marina or anchorage or harbour each night.